Master of Music

 The program includes:

 - 50% Creative Projects: Engage in hands-on creative work where you will propose and develop your project, setting and achieving key milestones along the way.
-Whether you’re organising a music festival, composing original music, or innovating in the music business, you will receive the support necessary to bring your vision to fruition.
+Whether you’re organising a music festival, composing original music, or innovating in the music business, you will receive the support necessary to bring your vision to fruition

 - 30% Research: Undertake research subjects that support and inform your creative projects, helping you deepen your knowledge and refine your approach.
 This program is designed to set you up for rigorous research and real-world application of insights and findings, ensuring you’re well-prepared for a successful career in the music industry.